 I've loved reading everyone's healthy lunch ideas, keep them coming!
 Thanks to Meadow Lea and Soup, you can win a $50 Westfield XS Voucher!

-To enter, please leave a comment telling me what your children take to school in their lunchbox.
+To enter, please leave a comment telling me what your children take to

 The winner will be drawn on 11th November.

-Open to Australian residents only, and please make sure your email address is included in your comment, either in the body of the comment or set as your blogger default address.
+address is included in your comment, either in the body of the comment or set as

 xx

-Linking up to IBOT with Essentially Jess
+IBOT with Essentially Jess